 Driver Assistance & the Path of Most Resistance

-Drivers do not want to crash, nor should they have to.
-Features that provide Driver Assistance are in demand and on the rise.
-Consumers understand “emergency braking” and “crash prevention” as available features and they are increasingly becoming a primary purchase (consideration) factor for most new and many used vehicles.
+Drivers do not want to crash, nor should they.
+Features that provide Driver Assistance and comprise Advanced Driver Assistance Systems (ADAS) are in demand and on the rise.
+Consumers understand “emergency braking” and “crash prevention” as available features and these features are increasingly becoming a primary purchase (consideration) factor for new and newer used vehicles.
 Many would say that they are the most important features in modern vehicles.
 They may also be the most concrete implementation of an intelligent system of sensors and software that has a direct cause and effect on our daily lives.
 The Driver Assistance (DAT / ADAS) functional domain is the cognitive on-ramp to autonomous comfort and trust.
 Or as the folks at J.D.
 Power like to put it, “Today’s experiences with a technology drives tomorrow’s desire.”

 Unfortunately, our understanding of how these features operate and our general consumer opinion of them is not as positive as it should be.
-In an August, 2019 survey by JD Power, they reported that 23% of vehicle owners with Lane-keeping or Lane-centering systems found them irritating.
-Around the same time, the Center for Automotive Research (CAR) proclaimed that 60% of people with automated driver assistance systems are turning them off.
-In addition, a survey from Nationwide Insurance stated that, “In today’s high-tech automotive world, the challenge isn’t necessarily getting the features that you want; the challenge lies in understanding and mastering the features you have.”
+Past surveys by JD Power reported that 23% of vehicle owners with Lane-keeping or Lane-centering systems found them irritating.
+Not too long ago, the Center for Automotive Research (CAR) proclaimed that 60% of people with automated driver assistance systems are turning them off.
+A recent UK study found that 46% of drivers turn off intelligent Speed Assistance (ISA) features, now mandatory for new cars sold in the EU.
+Nationwide Insurance states it succintly that, “In today’s high-tech automotive world, the challenge isn’t necessarily getting the features that you want; the challenge lies in understanding and mastering the features you have.”

-The competitive hype and Marketing spins of these systems continue to grow as does consumer interest, but not consumer comprehensibility.
-For years now, we seem to be stuck in a holding pattern of limited understanding and appeal – despite the addition of 3-dimensions of visualization, more realistic vehicle renderings, high resolution, detailed pop-ups, motion graphics and more.
-In this case, the challenges of clarity, comprehension and affinity of use may not be improved by better graphics, including image resolution, animation and the use of color and sound.
+The competitive hype and diverse Marketing of these systems continue to grow as does consumer interest, but not consumer comprehension or long-term perceived value.
+As the years pass and complexity persists, negative sentiment is increasing.
+We seem to be stuck in a holding pattern of limited understanding and appeal – despite the addition of 3-dimensions of visualization, more realistic vehicle renderings, high resolution, detailed pop-ups & feedback, partial hands-off driving, motion graphics, lane changing and more incremental functionality and visual enhancement.
+The functional segmentation is an issue as is the signaling - as beeps, chimes, and related audible warnings are often referenced as one of the biggest detractors.

-And soon, most new vehicles will be equipped with the sensors and software to support advanced driver assistance, but you are going to have to incrementally pay for the next great feature enhancement.
-If consumers do not like or understand what they are getting today, then will they be willing to pay for the better next one?
-No doubt it will depend, but as we know, it is human nature to crave the next new tech - even if it will make our lives more complex.
-But will upgrades that have the same functionality and just make everything easier to use be free?
-In many of our overly engineered product categories, consumer’s are willing to pay more for simplicity and clarity of operation.
+Most new vehicles will soon be equipped with the sensors and software to support advanced driver assistance, but you are going to have to incrementally pay for the next great feature enhancement to those systems.
+If consumers do not like or understand what they are getting today, then will they be willing to pay for more functionality on the same base experience?
+As we know, humans have been programmed to crave the next new tech - even if it will make our lives more complex.
+Offering full hands-free self-driving seems to be the required leap.
+Over time, I expect that another category of valuable upgrades will be the ones that just make these complex features easier to understand and use.
+In many of our overly engineered product categories, consumer’s are willing to pay more for simplicity and clarity of function and operation.

 Let’s examine some root causes.
 What follows are some broader thoughts on how we got here and the approach that we might take to fix things.
 Step back and consider …

-Should we be selling driver assistive systems that at times (when active) allow the driver to operate hands and feet free, but may at any time demand that the driver takes full control of the vehicle?
+Should we be selling driver assistive systems that at times (when active) allow the driver to operate hands and feet free, but may at any time, due to changing conditions around them, demand that the driver take full control of the vehicle?

 Should we be designing and delivering features that automatically drive the vehicle with limits without maintaining an awareness of the state of the driver?

-Should we be enabling so much user input and variability to the way that an assistive system operates? (like following distance, speed control, amount over / under posted speed and general ability to activate or suspend or deactivate these features)
+Should we be enabling so much user input, variability, and layers to the way that an assistive system operates? (like following distance, speed control, amount over / under posted speed, sensitivity levels, minimum operation speeds, eyes off road limits, etc.)

 Will these partially effective and partially understood features do more harm than good to a brand in the long run?
 How about to the auto industry as a whole?

 If the vehicle is “driving itself” and you are able to take your hands off of the steering wheel and your feet off of the pedal, then you should not have to be looking forward at the road all of the time.
-For that matter, you should not have to glance back at the road within intervals of 20 or say 37 seconds.
-These are the awkward and unnatural user requirements that are being introduced as the systems progress towards Level 4 and Level 5.
-The problem is that new car buyers (the most important and valuable buying group to global OEMs) are suffering this uncertainty and discomfort along the way.
-Even the actor in the latest Nissan commercial looks anxious as he goes into “Chill mode” and drives with his hands slightly off the wheel and foot off of the pedal.
-I apologize for generalizing, but the Engineers that drive our tech-informed culture have spoken.
-These same folks make statements like, “users need to adopt and learn to use our systems.
-They need to better understand how the vehicle behaves when the systems are active.”
-Should they really?
+The expansion of partial self-driving routes and adding lane changing capabilities are incremental steps to full automated driving.
+Is freeing your hands but not your eyes a compelling value proposition?
+These are just a few of the functional enhancements and awkward and unnatural user requirements that are being introduced as the systems progress towards Level 5.
+The problem is that new car buyers are suffering confusion, self-doubt, and frustration as OEMs charge for incrementalism.
+Even the actor in the Nissan commercial using ProPILOT looks anxious as he goes into “Chill mode” and drives with his hands slightly off the wheel and foot off of the pedal.

 On Comprehension